medinammartin3/Devoir1_IFT2015/README.md

 ## Credits

 This project is a practical work for the course IFT2015 (Data Structures).
-It made in group with Étienne Mitchell-Bouchard.
+It was made in collaboration with Étienne Mitchell-Bouchard.

 <br><br>
 ___